64nYm3d3/CheatSheet/Networks/Technical/Internetworking Models.md

 ### The Lower 4 layers of the OSI model

+**Transport**

-**Transport** - Provides reliable (or unreliable in UDP's case) delivery, it also performs error correction before retransmit; *End-to-end connection*
+Provides reliable (or unreliable in UDP's case) delivery, it also performs error correction before retransmit; *End-to-end connection.* The Transport layer segments and reassembles data into aa single data stream.
+Taking all the data from the upper layers and combining them into a concise data stream.
+These protocols provide end--to-end data transport services

 **Network** - provides logical addressing which routers use for path determination; *Routing*